dreamcatcher-tech/network/Inbox/2024-05-15 2224 spec seed technology.md

 Means that if we drop this page or two of text in, the LLM should be able to test and retest and reshape itself into a working llm, and demonstrate simulations of the full working system.

 Hopefully the intelligence of later models shines thru better using seed, rather than using constraints.

+Does that mean that, the physical environment, because it can grow seeds, is also similar in that it contains within it every possible tree already, and a specific seed is just enough that it can extract the tree from the surrounds ?